Rnulanz/liri-node-app/README.md

 # liri-node-app
 Siri, who needs Siri?????
 Liri will solve all your entertainment needs!

---Liri will search Spotify for you favorite songs.
+--Liri will search Spotify for your favorite songs.
 Liri will provide you with the following information;
-o	The Song-(that you searched) o	The Artist o	Spotify preview –(A link where you can listen to the song) o	The Album o	Year the song was released. o	Three searches will be provided to make sure it’s the correct song you are looking for Liri will look just for an artist too.
-Liri will provide all the same information, with just the song choice changing.
+o	The Song-(that you searched) o	The Artist o	Spotify preview –(A link where you can listen to the song) o	The Album o	Year the song was released. o	Three searches will be provided to make sure it’s the correct song you are looking for.
+Liri will look just for an artist too.
+Liri will provide all the same information, with just the song choice changing for every search found.

---Liri will search Bands in Town for concerts, so you can have a great evening out on   the town or a great trip.
-Liri will provide you with the following information. o	Artist that you Search o	Venue name o	Venue Location using longitude and latitude
+--Liri will search Bands in Town for concerts.
+Looking for a great evening out on the town or a great vacation,  Liri will provide you with the following information. o	Artist that you Search o	Venue name o	Venue Location using longitude and latitude